The use of elastomeric U-Cups in reciprocating sealing applications is widespread throughout the sealing industry.

 Eclipse has successfully converted many U-Cup seals configurations to use PTFE Spring Energized Seals in a diverse number of industries and applications.

-Whether due to extreme temperature, chemical attack, severely abrasive media, or better friction control, if you have a standard U-Cup that is failing in your application, then Eclipse can help.
+Whether due to extreme temperature, chemical attack, severely abrasive media, or better friction control, if you have a standard U-Cup that is failing in your application, Eclipse can help.